dolfo24/homework1/README.md

 # homework1

-# Code Refactor Starter Code
+## Work on html

-# added name of the website to title
+- added name of the website to title

-# added a header elemenent
+- added a header elemenent

-# added section elements
+- added section elements

-# added missing id attribute for to the search engine optimization
+- added missing id attribute for to the search engine optimization

-# added alt attributes to all three pics
+- added alt attributes to all three pics